Building Wealth One House at a Time by John Schaub

 - Best places to look for properties

-live.
+In his opinion, the best deals are available within the area you live.
 This means that you don’t need to have to go past your own town or state to find good income producing properties.

 Once you find a property that looks like a prospective deal, your next step is to approach the seller.
 This is where chapter 3 helps.

 Building Wealth One House at a Time also include chapters about making offers & professional negotiating, which are the essential steps for successfully getting the best deal out of an investment property.

 John has his own rule when making offers.
 In Chapter 4: “Knowing how are you going to pay a house before making an offer”, he outlines his simple but powerful rule which he called the “10/10/10 rule”.

 - put less than 10 percent down payment

 - buy at least 10 percent below market